-As people look to head back into the office, agile lockers have emerged to maximise office space utilisation so that they can provide employees with the environments they want and need, in order to keep the office a place that is productive.
+As people look to head back into the office, agile lockers have emerged to maximise office space utilisation so that they can provide employees with the environments they want and need, to keep the office a productive place.
 Collaboration spaces, meeting rooms with the right equipment and even quiet concentration spaces are essential in keeping the workplace relevant.

 Our locker range combines smart technology with precise manufacturing to allow businesses to reduce the number of lockers they need and save on the expensive floor space they occupy – creating a more agile working environment.
-Our multi-purpose smart lockers are able to process the workflows of different locker banks all within a single locker bank.
+Our multi-purpose smart lockers can process the workflows of different locker banks all within a single locker bank.
 It allows businesses to maximise their locker utilisation, minimise costs and save on space.